nikkiawong/doctor-lookup/README.md

 ## Description

-This application will allow users to find a doctor in their area by inputting their medical issue.
+This application will allow users to find a doctor in their area by inputting their medical issue using the BetterDoctor API.

 ## Specs